RohanKumarSachdeva/VulnerableWebsite/README.md

 ## OWASP vulnerabilities Detail and their Remediation
 ### 1. SQL Injection:
 #### Attack Details:
-This vulnerability allows an attacker to interfere with the queries that an application makes to its database by **subverting the query logic**.
 Our vulnerable application lets users log in with a username and password.
 If a user submits the username `adam` and the password `qwerty`, the application checks the credentials by concatenating them as shown below, and forms a SQL query:
 > "SELECT * FROM accounts WHERE username=" + username + " AND password=" + password